ankitanshumanmohapatra/RazorPay-Payment-Gateway-Website/README.md

 # RazorPay-Payment-Gateway-Website
-This is a frontend payment web application using Tailwind CSS and Nodejs
+This is a Frontend Payment Web Application using Tailwind CSS and Nodejs

 Deployment-
 https://razorpay-payment-gateway-ankit.netlify.app/